hack3rs.ca network-security

 3. TShark for Repeatable and Scriptable Analysis

-$ core idea: TShark is ideal for headless systems, bulk triage, and automation.
-Use it to extract fields, summarize protocols, and generate quick evidence lists without opening a GUI.
+$ core idea: TShark runs without a GUI, which makes it the right tool for headless systems, bulk triage, and scripted workflows.
+Use it to extract specific fields, summarize protocols across large capture files, and generate quick evidence lists that feed into reports or pipelines.

-$ defender angle: A practical workflow is to use TShark for first-pass summaries and field extraction, then open a smaller filtered PCAP in Wireshark for detailed examination.
+$ defender angle: A practical workflow: use TShark for first-pass field extraction and protocol summaries, then open a smaller filtered PCAP in Wireshark for detailed examination.
+Each tool plays to its strength.

 $ prove understanding: Extract protocol-level indicators and behavioral evidence from PCAPs.